Guide to Choosing the Right Sinus Surgery

 Popularity and Efficacy of the FESS

-When the FESS procedure was first introduced over two decades ago, it effectively transformed and modernized the surgical treatment of chronic sinusitis.
+The nasal endoscope was introduced in the 1950’s which allowed the development of the FESS procedure.
+Developed during the 1980’s the FESS effectively transformed and modernized the surgical treatment of chronic sinusitis.
 This is partly due to the fact that it permits the surgeon to access all the paranasal sinuses using this method, including:

 - Frontal sinuses (located in the forehead)